-The Clover Park School District's vision is that the needs of all children are provided for according to their specific abilities, aptitudes, and levels of performance, to prepare them for career & college readiness.
+The Clover Park School District’s vision is that the needs of all students are provided for according to their specific abilities, aptitudes, and levels of performance, to prepare them for career & college readiness.

 Our Highly Capable Program is designed to meet the advanced academic and social/emotional needs of students in grades K-12 with exceptional abilities.
 The program provides an accelerated, rigorous curriculum in an encouraging and supportive environment where teachers challenge students to reach their full potential.
 Students qualify for Highly Capable Program services based on their ability or potential to perform at an advanced level of academic excellence as indicated through cognitive and academic testing.

-For current definitions from the field of gifted education, see National Association for Gifted Children.
+For current definitions from the field of gifted education, see the National Association for Gifted Children.
 Also see Clover Park School Board Policy Number 2190 and Procedure 2190-P1 for a description of program services.

 Students who are Highly Capable may possess, but are not limited to, these learning characteristics: